Radmund/openXsensor_vario_gps/README.md

 -Buy a gps that has been proven to work with this sketch.
 Some gps you cannot change settings.
 -Be sure that when you save settings in U-center, the settings are stored on your gps.
 Lots of time the settings are not stored.
 So retry and be sure
 -Disconnect the GPS (I just disconnect the 5v wire) when you upload a new sketch to your Arduino NANO, otherwise it will not upload.
+-the sketch only supports U-BLOX protocol.
+So NMEA settings are not needed in the config of your gps.
+Remove them.

-So if everyting works, you get your vario and GPS coordinates on your Taranis.
+So if everything works, you get your vario and GPS coordinates on your Taranis.
 It works great.
 I will put the links of the hardware I bought for this project in the description of the YT video.